solo-studios/nyx/README.md

         // Enables/disables interface injection
         // See loom docs for more information interfaceInjection = true
-        interfaceInjection() // Alternative that sets it to true
+        withInterfaceInjection() // Alternative that sets it to true

         // Enables/disables transitive access wideners
         // See loom docs for more information transitiveAccessWideners = true
-        transitiveAccessWideners() // Alternative that sets it to true
+        withTransitiveAccessWideners() // Alternative that sets it to true

         // Enables/disables mod-provided javadoc
         // See loom docs for more information modProvidedJavadoc = true
-        modProvidedJavadoc() // Alternative that sets it to true
+        withModProvidedJavadoc() // Alternative that sets it to true

         // Enables/disables runtime-only log4j
         // See loom docs for more information runtimeOnlyLog4j = true
-        runtimeOnlyLog4j() // Alternative that sets it to true
+        withRuntimeOnlyLog4j() // Alternative that sets it to true

         // Enables/disables split mod dependencies
         splitModDependencies = true
-        splitModDependencies() // Alternative that sets it to true
+        withSplitModDependencies() // Alternative that sets it to true

         // Enables/disables split environment sourcesets
         // See loom docs for more information splitEnvironmentalSourceSet = true
-        splitEnvironmentalSourceSet() // Alternative that sets it to true
+        withSplitEnvironmentalSourceSet() // Alternative that sets it to true

         // Enables/disables generation of only the minecraft server jar
         // See loom docs for more information serverOnlyMinecraftJar = true
-        serverOnlyMinecraftJar() // Alternative that sets it to true
+        withServerOnlyMinecraftJar() // Alternative that sets it to true

         // Enables/disables generation of only the minecraft client jar
         // See loom docs for more information clientOnlyMinecraftJar = true
-        clientOnlyMinecraftJar() // Alternative that sets it to true
+        withClientOnlyMinecraftJar() // Alternative that sets it to true

-        // Enables data generation with default configuration configureDataGeneration()
+        // Enables data generation with default configuration withDataGeneration()
         // Configures data generation
         configureDataGeneration {
             // See the loom docs for more information